Vector Pair In C++ - C++ Programming Tutorial

 Explanation:

-The above code is written to demonstrate the vector pair in c++.
-In this code, we have created a vector pair to store the names and ages of a group of people.
-We add names and ages to the vector pair and print them out.
-Once we have created the vector pair, we can add elements to the individual vectors in the pair using the push_back method, which is inherited from the std::vector class.
-In this example, we add three x coordinates to the first vector in the pair and three y coordinates to the second vector in the pair.
-Finally, we iterate over the elements of the vector pair and print the coordinates of the point.
-To access the elements of the vector pair, we use the first and second members of the std::pair class.
-These members refer to the first and second vectors in the pair, respectively.
-We can then use the usual indexing syntax to access the individual elements of the vectors.
+The provided code snippet showcases the implementation of a vector pair in C++.
+Within this code, a vector pair is utilized to store both names and ages of multiple individuals.
+By adding names and ages to the vector pair, the stored information can be displayed.
+Once the vector pair is established, elements can be appended to the separate vectors within the pair using the push_back function inherited from the std::vector class.
+In this instance, three x coordinates are included in the first vector, while three y coordinates are added to the second vector.
+Subsequently, a loop is employed to iterate through the vector pair's elements and exhibit the point's coordinates.
+Accessing elements within the vector pair is achieved by utilizing the first and second components of the std::pair class.
+These components correspond to the initial and secondary vectors within the pair, respectively.
+Consequently, conventional indexing notation can be applied to retrieve individual elements from the vectors.

 Input Required